alexandermikuta/git-workshop/slides/slides.md

 Use cases for Cherry-Picking:

-- Team Collaboration, e.g. backend create data-structure and frontend-dev cherry-picks it
+- **Team Collaboration:** backend creates data-structure and frontend-dev cherry-picks it

-- Bug-Fixing: hotfix can be cherry-picked to main branch before it affects more users
+- **Bug-Fixing:** hotfix can be cherry-picked to main branch before it affects more users

 # Undoing commits